AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 ![[Pasted image 20250627162523.png]]

 As you can see, due to perspective the lines seem to coincide at a far enough distance.
 This is exactly the effect perspective projection tries and it does so using a **perspective projection matrix**.
-The projection matrix maps a given frustum range to clip space, but also manipulates
+The projection matrix maps a given frustum range to clip space, but also manipulates the w value of each vertex coordinate in such a way that the further away a vertex coordinate is from the viewer, the higher the w component becomes.
+Once the coordinates are transformed to clip space they are in the range